An Indian-American friend of mine recently asked me:

 Today I thought of putting up here my [expanded] email response to him:

 The British referred to most of South Asia as India (recall East India Company) but the idea of "India" among South Asians arose only in the second half of British rule.
-I mean India as a single country or nation.
+I mean India as a nation.
 Indian nationalism, a response to British rule, created that sense among the locals.
-Until then, allegiances and identities were mainly local (still true in some regions, though to a lesser extent in most cases).
-The Mutiny of 1857 was just that – a mutiny, not the First War of Indian Independence that many today like to call it (as portrayed in the atrocious movie Mangal Pandey).
+Until then, allegiances and identities were almost entirely local (still true in some regions, though to a lesser extent in most cases).
+The Mutiny of 1857 was just that—a mutiny, not the First War of Indian Independence that many today like to call it (as portrayed in the atrocious movie Mangal Pandey).

 Churchill, befuddled by the diversity and the lack of sufficiently unifying criteria for a nation in India, said: "India is no more a political personality than Europe.
 India is a geographical term.
 It is no more a united nation than the Equator."

-So, I'd say that in large swathes of South Asia in the Company era, there was only a loose sense of a Hindu-land/Hindustan, and lots of dominant regional identities (Marathas, Tamils, Bengalis, Gurkhas, Sindhis, Punjabis, etc.).
-Racially at least, the British saw them as more similar than different, and their colonial encounter eventually led to a convenient embrace of the word "Indian" by the locals (discarded later in Pakistan and Bangladesh when their Islamic identity grew dominant).
+So, I'd say that in large swathes of South Asia in the Company era, there was only a loose sense of a Hindu-land/Hindustan (with some shared cultural forms, like caste, patriarchy, forms of worship, etc.), and many dominant regional identities (Marathas, Tamils, Bengalis, Gurkhas, Sindhis, Punjabis, etc.).
+At least racially, the British saw them as more similar than different, and their colonial encounter eventually led to a convenient embrace of the word "Indian" by the locals (discarded in Pakistan/Bangladesh when they became another country).

-After 1947, Nehru cemented the idea of India further, as did (in no particular order) TV and the serialization of the epics, Bollywood, Pakistan, the BJP (their nationalism centered on a narrow view of Hinduism), nukes, beauty queens, IT industry, the language of middleclass consumerism, etc. Indeed, the newly resurgent nationalism and cultural pride among Indians (esp.
+After 1947, Nehru/Congress cemented the idea of India further, as did (in no particular order) TV and the serialization of the epics, Bollywood, Pakistan, the BJP (their nationalism centered on a narrow view of Hinduism), nukes, beauty queens, cricket, IT industry success, the language of middleclass consumerism, etc. Indeed, the newly resurgent nationalism and cultural pride among Indians (esp.
 NRIs, but also in urban middleclass India) has dramatically magnified their blindness, innocence of facts, and lack of moral self-awareness.